kewalaka/cCDROMdriveletter/README.md

 ## Versions

+### v1.1.0

+ * Expanded sample to make it self contained
+ * Added description to module manifest

 ### v1.0.0

 * Initial release with the following resources:
   * cCDRomdriveletter
 * Passes PSScriptAnalyser build checks (using Appveyor)